-Can you guess what the name of the home for the only President of the Confederacy.
+Can you guess the name of the home for the only President of the Confederacy?
 It only served from February 1861 until May 1861, when the Confederate capital moved to Richmond, Virginia.
 This small White house is filled with original period pieces from the 1850s and 1860s.

 We enjoyed getting a glimpse of this error and the life of a true Southern Bell.
-The furnishing were elegant and well maintained.
-We even got to get a picture of the angel in the White House that was in the Dinning Room and can only be seen through your cell phone or camera lens.
+The furnishing was elegant and well maintained.
+We even got to get a picture of the angel in the White House that was in the Dining Room and can only be seen through your cell phone or camera lens.